 - Avoid overdoing it.
 Walking faster may seem easy at first, but you can increase your risk of muscle fatigue and injury with too big of a change.
 You may not notice the strain at first, so limit your pace and fast walking time and see how you feel after your walk and the next day.
 The faster you walk, the faster you’ll get tired.
 As you first increase speed, it helps to find a walking path with benches or seats so you can take a break if you need to.

-- Pay attention to posture.
+- Practice perfect posture.
 While you may have already learned proper walking posture, it’s easily overlooked when you’re distracted or fatigued.
 Make sure to follow the posture tips above – especially when you’re feeling tired.
 If you notice you’re unable to maintain proper posture, take a break or reduce your speed.
 Fatigue and bad posture are the quickest paths to injury.

 - Quit while you’re ahead.
 While cutting your walk short shouldn’t be your goal, fatigue is a sign you need to rest.
 Tiredness can lead to improper form and potential injuries.
 If you’re used to walking 30 minutes at 3 mph, you shouldn’t necessarily expect to be able to go 30 minutes at 4.5 mph without difficulty.
 That’s fine!
 Focus on your form and maintaining it as long as possible, and you’ll work your way back up.